-Technological, economic and social developments continue to shape society.
-Whilst they provide opportunties for creativity, enterprise and new ideas to flourish, they also threaten the viability of some orgnisations and their way of doing things.
-All organisations, even those in relatively stable environments, have to meet the challenge of learning to adapt, or risk becoming irrelevant.
-As figures for S&P 500 companies show, the average life span of companies is predicted to decrease from 60 to less than 15 years by 2020.
+Technological, economic and social developments continue to change and shape society, providing opportunities for creative enterprise and new ideas to flourish, but also threatening the viability of others.
+The challange for these is learning to adapt, or risk becoming irrelevant.
+As figures for S&P 500 companies predict, the average life span of companies is likely to decrease from 60 to less than 15 years by 2020.

-This is age of the networked society, which uses the vocabulary of Lean and Agile principles, where flexibility, inclusiveness and accountability are key watchwords.
-It is one in which new ways of adding value are being found by engaging customers, employees and all groups of stakeholders.
-This requires adapting a style of leadership, gaining role legitimacy from personal skills and qualities. not just from a role or title. it means having the ability to persuade and influence others, to gain their trust and respect.
-Trust comes from engaging people in conversations in which their contribution is actively sought and welcomed – whether around decision making, coming up with creative solutions, or implementing ideas for change.
+So we have entered the age of the networked society, where flexibility, inclusiveness and accountability are key watchwords underpinning Lean and Agile principles, New ways of adding value are found by engaging customers, employees and all groups of stakeholders.
+Effective leadership requires role legitimacy based on personal skills and qualities, not just from a title.
+It means having the ability to persuade and influence others, to gain their trust and respect, and where employees’ contributions are actively sought around decision making, creative solutions, or ideas for change.

-This shift is occurring across sectors: in education, teaching school alliances share best practice to solve shared problems; community schools integrate education with local social services and healthcare services.
-School leaders use feedback and focused dialogue to improve teaching practice and raise standards.
+Collaboration is required in all sectors.
+In education, teaching school alliances share best practice to solve shared problems; and community schools integrate education with local social and healthcare services.

-Across the NHS and healthcare charities, models of expert led dependency based around hospital visits are moving to community based models emphasising education and prevention.
-There is momentum towards involving patients in managing their own wellbeing and medical condition.
+Across the NHS and in healthcare charities are moves to community based models which emphasise education and prevention involving patients managing their own wellbeing and medical conditions.

-So what are the some of the things that can help organisations thrive in changing times?
+So what are the some of the ways that help organisations thrive in these changing times?

-Leaders coordinate workplace behaviours for the organisation to work.
-Central to this is culture, which provides a shared sense of why you exist and what you do as an organisation.
-Creating an environment – the mood and tone – for people to communicate in an open and trusting way feeds your culture and creates the platform for leaders to engage employees to think about ‘us’.
-People engage when asked: “What should we do?
+Central to this is a culture which provides a shared sense of why you exist and what you do as an organisation.
+Creating an environment, mood and tone for people to communicate in an open and trusting way feeds this culture and creates the platform for leaders to engage employees to think about ‘us’.
+People engage more when asked: “What should we do?
 What would we agree if we could talk about it?”
-The emphasis should be on creating a ‘we – thinking’ mindset so people think collectively and cooperate to achieve shared goals.
+The emphasis is on creating a ‘we’ mindset, so people think collectively and cooperate to achieve shared goals.

-Organisational values state what is important about what it does and how it is done.
-They provide perspectives on appropriate courses of action, and leaders are instrumental in supporting people to translate values into every work context to bring them alive in work behaviours.
+An organisation’s vision and values, used effectively define what is important and can drive appropriate courses of action, Leaders are instrumental in supporting people to translate values into every work contexts to bring them alive in work behaviours.
 If you value being ‘engaging’ then everyone should understand what this means in the way they conduct themselves and how they connect with others at every touchpoint.
-Used effectively, values create a framework for leaders to communicate key messages, using language that brings them alive in people’s hearts and minds, and in a way that helps translate them into work routines.
+Used effectively, values create a framework for leaders to communicate key messages, using language that brings them alive in people’s hearts and minds, and translated into work routines.
 This helps coordinate employees’ behaviour across functions and enables the potential for a rich diversity of ideas to emerge from even the most unlikely of places.

 Open and engaging conversations generate positive energy, emotional awareness and build effective working relationships.
 Interactions don’t only take place in formalised business activities like meetings or conference calls.
 Conversations are not only about tasks, agendas, items for discussion, they provide the opportunity to engage with someone in a way that makes that person feel like they are part of a collaborative endeavour.